Prof. Tamar Schapiro, Chair

 MIT's expectations for students and student organizations are outlined in the Mind and Hand Book, the Handbook on Academic Integrity, Institute Policies and Procedures, and the Housing Policies, among other places.

-Students are encouraged to consult the Office of Student Citizenship (OSC) for additional information about the COD process, including tips for preparing for hearings and other useful information.
+Students are encouraged to consult the Office of Student Conduct (OSC) for additional information about the COD process, including tips for preparing for hearings and other useful information.
 OSC is also the beginning point for all cases--to bring a complaint forward or to begin the process of responding to a complaint, contact OSC.